Yod Calculator

 What To Do If You Got a Match

 Read the apex first.
 The sign, house, and condition of the apex planet organize the whole pattern.
 Then check the two base planets and the sextile between them; they are the source of what keeps pressuring the apex.
-Check the orb on each quincunx separately: patterns with orbs under 3° feel more active than patterns with orbs over 5°.
+Check the orb on each quincunx separately: the current detector caps quincunxes at 3°, so near-exact legs deserve more weight than edge-of-orb legs.

 For a full interpretation, open the learn page for your apex planet.
 The twelve Yod apex learn pages (Moon, Sun, Mercury, Venus, Mars, Jupiter, Saturn, Uranus, Neptune, Pluto, North Node, Ascendant) each carry dedicated reading guidance plus by-house modules; note that this calculator detects planet and Ascendant apexes, while the North Node apex page is educational for charts where an astrologer has identified the pattern manually.
 If you also want to see other configurations in your chart, run the full aspect pattern scanner from the tools menu.